1.3. PHP MySQL Bridge Connection

 A Bridge is simply another method of connecting to your Magento database.
 Normally, the program uses a direct MySQL connection to the remote database on your website or web server.
 In some cases this type of connection will not work, i.e. your hosting provider may not allow direct connections, or your LAN settings/firewall may prevent a connection from being established.
 A Bridge Connection allows you to work with a remote database, without a direct MySQL connection being established.

 While working using a Bridge connection, you must store your temporary data in a local database.
 Bridge.php is used for two operations - get data from the remote database and post data to that database.
 You must understand the difference between a Bridge connection and a direct MySQL connection.
 Bridge.php is not a connection itself.
 Its sole purpose is to facilitate transferring data between a remote and a local machine.

-To configure a PHP MySQL bridge connection, follow few steps:
+To configure a PHP MySQL bridge connection, follow a few steps: